cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ## Definition of Digital Twin Network  {#def}

 So far, there is no standard definition of "digital twin network" within the networking industry.
-This document defines "digital twin network" as a virtual representation of the real network.
-Such virtual representation of the network is meant to be used to analyze, diagnose, emulate, and then control the real network based on data, models, and interfaces.
+This document defines **"digital twin network" as a virtual representation of the real network**.
+Such representation of the network is used to analyze, diagnose, emulate, and control the real network based upon data, models, and interfaces.
 To that aim, a real-time and interactive mapping is required between the real network and its virtual twin network.
+Whether a Digital Twin supports all or a subset of the functions above (i.e., analyze, diagnose, emulate, and control) is deployment specific.

-Referring the characteristics of digital twin in other industries and the characteristics of the networking itself, the digital twin network should involve four key elements: data, mapping, models and interfaces as shown in Figure 1.
+Referring to the characteristics of digital twin in other industries and the characteristics of the networking itself, the digital twin network should involve at least four key elements: data, mapping, models and interfaces as shown in {{kelem}}.

 ~~~~
            +-------------+                 +--------------+